 Take action!
-The UK Government is moving to prevent us and other civil society organisations from voicing concerns about the many problems that parents face as a result of discriminatory religious selection within the English school admissions system.
+The principle of integrated education is under attack like never before in this country following the Government’s announcement that it will introduce a new generation of state schools that can religiously discriminate against children for all of their places.
 We are encouraging everyone to write to their MPs to speak out, and we’ve provided a facility through which it’s possible to do so.

 Are you facing the prospect of your child being unable to gain admittance to their local school, because of religious selection?
 Or have you had to game the system in order to get them in?
 Are you happy to live in a society in which children are discriminated against on these grounds, while parents feel compelled to behave in this manner?